confluentinc/ksqldb-recipes/docs/fin-serv/credit-card-activity/index.md

   description: This recipe analyzes total credit card spend, and if it's more than the average credit card usage of a customer, the account will be flagged as a possible case of credit card theft.
 ---

-# Detect Unusual Credit Card Activity
+# Detect unusual credit card activity

 In banking, fraud can involve using stolen credit cards, forging checks, misleading accounting practices, etc.
 This recipe analyzes total credit card spend.